DaveBitter/graduation_internship/end_report.md

 I wanted to test the hi-fi prototype with the actual users.
 Because of this I setup a meeting with two customers of ViriCiti.
 The first customer was Qbuzz, the public transport company in Utrecht.
 The second one was Breytner, a transport company in Rotterdam.
 I started off with making a plan for these interviews.
 I wrote down what I wanted to get to know.
 This gave me a bit of guidance during the interviews.

 The first interview with Qbuzz was very informative, but not for the prototype I made.
-I did not had the meeting with the actual dispatchers due to inavailability.
+I did not had the meeting with the actual dispatchers due to unavailability.
 I still managed to get information by steering the interview into a different direction.
 We discussed functionality for a different end user which we may want to focus on in the future.
-We discussed what we could provide for the busdrivers.
+We discussed what we could provide for the bus drivers.
 I took note of all the ideas for future reference.

 The second interview with Breytner was really useful.
 During the initial designs I inquired with Breytner about what they wanted to see in the app.
 With this information in mind I made the first few designs.